 Overview

-Kate Gauthier is a land use attorney who handles matters involving zoning, variances, special exceptions, and master plan development and implementation in the District of Columbia.
+Kate Gauthier is a land use attorney who handles matters involving zoning, variances, special exceptions, and master plan development and implementation in the District of Columbia and Maryland.

 Kate is precise and thorough in her practice.
 She pays meticulous attention to every detail and ensures nothing is overlooked no matter how tight the deadline.
 She focuses on understanding client needs and providing pragmatic, innovative solutions to achieve their goals.

-In her free time, Kate enjoys visiting her family out west for ski trips, running (she has completed a marathon in Berlin, Germany, and is training for her second in Chicago), working her way through every museum in Washington, D.C., and backpacking.
-An enthusiastic traveler, she’s always planning her next adventure.
+In her free time, Kate enjoys visiting family out west for ski trips, training for the Chicago Marathon, working her way through every museum in Washington, D.C., and backpacking.
+An enthusiastic traveler, she is always planning her next adventure.

 Education